phirrehan/dotfiles/README.md

 ## Setting a Nerd Font

 This font is useful for nvim and tmux configurations.
 If you do not need those, you can skip this step.
 Install a nerd font of your choice.
-I personally like to use JetBrainsMono nerd font.
+I personally like to use `JetBrainsMono` Nerd font.

 ```
 sudo pacman -S ttf-jetbrains-mono-nerd